 Q. What is the timeframe for funding?

-A. Funding can only be provided for events/activities that take place during the official dates of Victims and Survivors of Crime Week, which is from May 27 – June 2, 2018.
+A. Funding can only be provided for events/activities that take place during the official dates of Victims and Survivors of Crime Week, which is from May 26, 2019 to June 1, 2019.
 Expenditures must be for expenses that occur for planning or holding events/activities during the Week, or for wrap-up activities following the Week.
-For detailed deadlines, please consult the Victims and Survivors of Crime Funding Guide.
+For detailed deadlines, please consult the Victims and Survivors of Crime Week 2019 Funding Guide.

 Q. Where can I find guidance on organizing a Victims and Survivors of Crime Week event or activity?